Tropical Storm Elsa: What To Expect In Philadelphia, New Jersey, And Delaware Thursday Night Into Friday

 Flash flooding and heavy rain: Likely from Jersey Shore to Philly, with the heaviest rain likely falling across interior South Jersey.
 Widespread 2-4 inches with local amounts as high as 6 inches.
 Road flooding will be likely in many areas.

-Severe thunderstorms: The threat for severe weather will be highest likely the closer you are to the Jersey Shore, but could be possible across most of South Jersey and southern Delaware.MORE NEWS: Police Investigating Letter Threatening Violence Against Cambodians In South Philadelphia
+Severe thunderstorms: The threat for severe weather will be highest likely the closer you are to the Jersey Shore, but could be possible across most of South Jersey and southern Delaware.MORE NEWS: Letter Threatening Violence Against Cambodians In South Philadelphia Allegedly Written By 79-Year-Old Woman: Police

 Isolated tornadoes are possible, especially on the northeast side of the center of the storm, which will likely be in New Jersey, and the threat will increase the closer it gets to the coast.